 "I sprained my ankle and now can't do my favorite exercises...."

 (that one is mine btw)

-However, if we go up a level the bigger problem is that we simply haven't developed a concrete personal system for changing habits in our lives yet.
-Without the confidence that one CAN change habits, it's very unlikely that one WILL change habits.
+However, if we go up a level there is usually a bigger problem in our way.
+We simply haven't developed a concrete personal system for changing habits in our lives yet.
+We need the confidence that we CAN change habits.
+Without it, it's very unlikely that we WILL change habits.

-So, how do we make health resolutions stick?
+So, how do we make health resolutions for 2020 stick?

 And the answer is......I have no idea.
 Or rather, I don't know which specific kinds of support systems will work for you.

 But, I can tell you what has helped me.
 And how I’ve seen clients build the personal power they need to take responsibility for taking action.